pyrddlgym-project/pyRDDLGym-jax/README.md

 ...
 ```

-## Changing the pyRDDLGym Simulation Backend to JAX
+## Simulation

-The JAX compiler can be used as a backend for simulating and evaluating RDDL environments, instead of the usual pyRDDLGym one:
+The JAX compiler can be used as a backend for simulating and evaluating RDDL environments:

 ```python
 import pyRDDLGym